SHTFDad may collect a share of sales or other compensation from the links on this page.

 The Langstroth design is also better at ventilation, the screened bottom board, inner cover, etc., move air through the hive, which is important on hot summer days.
 Consequently, this feature still allows bees to cluster in the center of the hive when the weather turns cold.

-While there are a lot of advantages of this hive design, there are some drawbacks.
+While there are a lot of advantages to this hive design, there are some drawbacks.

 - The weight of a full super of honey can reach 60 lbs, making it difficult for one person to lift it from a hive.